 - Gas appliances: It is a legal requirement that gas appliances are 100% safe and this must be proven annually by a professional inspection – ask to see the gas safety certificate.

 - Carbon monoxide: While not strictly a fire safety issue, a landlord must ensure that carbon monoxide detectors have been fitted in areas containing a solid fuel burning appliance (e.g. a coal fire or wood burning stove).
-Even if the boiler has been safety checked things can sometimes go wrong – and leaking carbon monoxide poses a real threat to life – for more information – Carbon Monoxide Regulations.
+Even if the boiler has been safety checked things can sometimes go wrong – and leaking carbon monoxide poses a real threat to life.
+For more information view the carbon monoxide regulations.

 - Plugs and wiring: Make sure that there are no trailing or exposed wires anywhere as they could potentially spark and cause an electrical fire.
 Also check that plug sockets are not excessively overloaded and that the sockets themselves are not cracked or loose – faulty electrics cause over 7000 house fires a year.